leezer3/OpenBVE/Readme.md

 ## openBVE Source Code - Readme

-This source code is an experimental port of OpenBVE to the OpenTK framework.
+This source code is an experimental port of openBVE to the OpenTK framework.

-# Compatibility Changes
+### Compatibility Changes

 There have also been various additions, including to the OpenBveApi, and animated objects which are described fully [here](https://github.com/leezer3/OpenBVE/wiki/Compatibility-Notes).

-# Fixed Errata
+### Fixed Errata

 These are described fully [here] (https://github.com/leezer3/OpenBVE/wiki/Errata).

+### Nightly Builds

 Automatically generated daily builds are available [here](http://vps.bvecornwall.co.uk/OpenBVE/Builds/).

+### Developer Documentation

 Documentation for development of add-ons (update version of docs originally written by _michelle_) can be found [here](https://github.com/leezer3/OpenBVE/tree/master/Documentation).

+### Packages

+openBVE now supports the installation of 'package files' , which are intended as a replacement for the now defunct managed content.
+These are described fully [here] (http://openbve-project.net/packages/).

 ### Notes